 Open: Tuesday- Friday.
 Lunch 11.30 – 3; Dinner from 5pm.
 Saturday/Sunday 8am – 11.30 am.
 Lunch to 3pm,.
 Dinner from 5 pm.

-There are plenty of options available when it comes to taking your dog out to a cafe.
+There are plenty of options available when it comes to dog friendly cafes in Melbourne.
 The list above is by no means exhaustive, so give your local cafe a call and check their pet policy.
+You can even do a quick search in google for “dog friendly cafe’s near me” with more and more cafe’s becoming dog friendly theres sure to be one close to you!
 Also, check out our tips below to make cafe times with your dog a pleasure rather than a pain.

 - Ensure your dog is on a leash.